Aethese/Switchence/README.md

 * A Discord Account
 * An internet connection
 * Python version 3.7+ with pip
-* Everything in the requirements.txt file
+* Everything in the *requirements.txt* file

 # Requests
 I do take requests for games.
 All you have to do is create an issue with the title being "Game Request" and the game name in the description

+# Find an error?
+Report it!
+You can do so by creating an [issue](https://github.com/Aethese/Switchence/issues/) so I can figure out how to help you and/or fix the problem for the next release!

 # Inspiration
 Most inspiration from this project came from myself, but also [this](https://github.com/Da532/NS-RPC) repo.
 I recommend you check that it out :) *it has more games and looks better lol*